FlorianRaediker/gender-neutral-guide/README.md

 # gender-neutral-guide
-Browser extension that provides guidance on gender-neutral language
+Browser extension that provides guidance on gender-neutral language for German.

+**This is currently work in progress**